 The biggest dissimilarities between Android development vs iOS development are the technical ones.
 Platforms have different programming languages, testing approaches, and so on.
 The most common differences in iOS and Android app development on the technical side go as follows:

 iOS vs Android programming use different technology stacks.
-The first one heavily relies on Java or Kotlin as an alternative, while the second one has a proprietary language designed for app development - Swift.
+The first one has the Swift proprietary language designed for app development while the second one heavily relies on Java or Kotlin as an alternative.

 Which stack is faster and easier to master?
 Most mobile app developers find an iOS app is easier to create than the Android one.
 Coding in Swift requires less time than getting around Java since this language has high readability.

 In the future, however, as Kotlin develops further, the tables may turn once again.
 The language is considered a soon-to-be Java replacement - it’s intuitive, modern, and easy to read.